Kosinkothegreat/CDGHJ/README.md

 Ensure that you have authorization to perform scans and penetration tests on the target systems to avoid legal issues.
 Handle credentials securely, especially when interacting with tools like OpenVAS.

-5. Error Handling:

-The script includes basic error handling.
-Depending on your needs, you might want to enhance it to handle specific exceptions and edge cases.